anusha-yanaganti/Mental-health-support-chatbot/README.md

 # Mental Health Support Chatbot

+---

+## Project Overview
+This is my Infosys Springboard internship project.
 The **Mental Health Support Chatbot** is designed to provide emotional and moral support through meaningful conversations.
 Utilizing **Natural Language Processing (NLP)** and **Machine Learning (ML)** techniques, the chatbot offers users a supportive, non-judgmental space to share their feelings and receive compassionate responses.
 The user-friendly interface is built using **Streamlit**.

 ---